ervandew/eclim/src/doc/content/vim/common/vcs.rst

   and perform various operations (diff, annotate, etc.) using any of the text links denoted by '\|link name\|' (ex.  '\|annotate\|').

+.. _\:VcsLogGrepMessage:

+- **:VcsLogGrepMessage** pattern - Like :ref:`:VcsLog <:VcsLog>` but supports a regex pattern for git, or a keyword or phrase for hg, which is used to limit log entries to those whose log message match that pattern, keyword, or phrase.

+.. _\:VcsLogGrepFiles:

+- **:VcsLogGrepFiles** pattern - Like :ref:`:VcsLogGrepMessage
+  <:VcsLogGrepMessage>` but supports a regex pattern which is used to limit log
+  entries to those that have files whose changes match the supplied pattern.

 .. _\:VcsDiff:

 - **:VcsDiff** [revision] -